radovankavicky/conference_scheduler/README.md

  * PyConDE & PyData Karlsruhe 2018

- The API was inspired by the (PyConUK ConferenceScheduler)[https://github.com/PyconUK/ConferenceScheduler] 👋 though a diffent path to built the schedule was chosen.
+ The API was inspired by the (PyConUK ConferenceScheduler)[https://github.com/PyconUK/ConferenceScheduler] 👋 though a differnt path to built the schedule was chosen.

 ### Main Features: